gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 #####Common arguments

 `bam_prefix`: the path to where bam files are stored.
-Launcher will look for `bam_prefix+bam_name` where `bam_name` is the name in the `experiment_name`.
+Launcher will look for *`bam_prefix`+bam_name*, where *bam_name* is each of the name specified after *experiment_name*.
+For instance, if we use example/covbinom.list, the launcher will look for */cluster/projects/wordfinder/bams/fos/bam1, /cluster/projects/wordfinder/bams/fos/bam2, /cluster/projects/wordfinder/bams/fos/bam3* for the job *fos_run1*

-`gbase`: path to where genome files are stored. do not change if run within gifford lab.
+`gbase`: path to where genome files are stored.
+Do not change if run within gifford lab.
+Currently only hg19 and mm10 are supported, and their genome datafile can be found on [GERV website](http://gerv.csail.mit.edu).

-`quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions.
+`quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions. q=0 was used in the GERV paper.

 `postfix`: postfix applied to jobs.
-Each job will go into a S3 bucket where they are separated into folders named `experiment_name+postfix`
+Each job will go into a S3 bucket where they are separated into folders named *experiment_name+`postfix`*

 `bucket_name`: s3 bucket name.
-This should generally be your username / project name to avoid mixing multiple people's jobs.
+This should generally be your username / project name to avoid mixing multiple people's jobs. **Make sure your specified bucket name exists in s3 before starting!**

 `genome`: set to the organism genome.
 Currently only hg19 and mm10 are supported.

-`branch`: Use `glm_v2` for the full model.
-Use `no91` for the model without DNase-seq covariates.
+`branch`: Use *glm_v2* for the full model.
+Use *no91* for the model without DNase-seq covariates.

-`covariate`: list of experiments to use to predict the target experiment (ie DNase-seq predicting a ChIP). **Don't include this parameter for the model without DNase-seq covariates.**
+`covariate`: The path (relative to `bam_prefox`) of a list of experiments to use to predict the target experiment (ie DNase-seq predicting a ChIP).
+The launcher will look for *`bam_prefix`+bam_name*.
+For example, if we use example/covbinom.list, the launcher will look for covariate files at the location */cluster/projects/wordfinder/bams/dnase/bam1* and */cluster/projects/wordfinder/bams/dnase/bam2*.  **Don't include this parameter for the model without DNase-seq covariates.**

 #####Tweakable parameters

-`maxk`: Maximum kmer length to consider, 8 is generally good enough and the start of diminishing returns.
+`maxk`: Maximum kmer length to consider, 8 is generally good enough and the start of diminishing returns, and was used in the GERV paper.

 `k`: the window size.
 The model looks within a `[-k,+k]` region around each Kmer match.
-Should be a multiple of RESOL.
+Should be a multiple of RESOL. k=200 was used in the GERV paper.

 `read.max`: truncate input at read.max to avoid giant read-spikes from affecting model.
-Generally 5-10 is good for experiments in the < 1 billion read range
+Generally 5-10 is good for experiments in the < 1 billion read range.
+5 was used for the GERV paper.

-`resol`: the resolution at which parameters are stored. for example, if K=1000, RESOL=5, then the model fits 200 paremters, each representing 5 bases. **RESOL MUST BE ABLE TO DIVIDE K**
+`resol`: the resolution at which parameters are stored. for example, if K=1000, RESOL=5, then the model fits 200 paremters, each representing 5 bases. **RESOL MUST BE ABLE TO DIVIDE K**. resol=1 was used in the GERV paper

 `smooth.window`: smooth the input by this many bases before feeding into the model.
 Useful for low-coverage experiments.
 Default of 10-20 is fine for all but extreme high or low coverage experiments.
+50 was used in the GERV paper.

-`kbeta`: window sie for the prediction of target (ie ChIP) from covariate (ie DNase). **Don't include this parameter for model without DNase-seq covariates.**
+`kbeta`: window size for the prediction of target (ie ChIP) from covariate (ie DNase). **Don't include this parameter for model without DNase-seq covariates**.
+200 was used in the GERV paper